Battle Born weekend welcomes home honor flight travelers

 Cooper said the honor flight was a humbling experience from meeting new people to seeing the memorials.

-From 1967-71, Lainie Cody of Reno spent her time in the U.S. Air Force Nurse Corps in Turkey.
-The takeaway from her honor flight will also be the people.
+From 1967 to 1971, Lainie Cody of Reno spent her time in the U.S. Air Force Nurse Corps in Turkey.
+The takeaway from her honor flight also will be the people.

 "They gave us good wishes and shook our hands," she said.
 "In Washington, people would rush up to us."